MiguelMSandin/phylogeniesQuickStart/README.md

-# A brief hands-on introduction on phylogenetic studies
+# A brief hands-on introduction on molecular phylogenetic studies
 Here you will find a brief introduction on how to get started with phylogenetic analyses.
 All examples are given for nucleotide sequences, yet once you have gone through every step, you will feel more confortable to try different models and datasets.

-Bear in mind that this is a quick guide for phylogenetic inference.
+Bear in mind that this is a quick practical guide for phylogenetic inference.
 I tried to explain only important or crucial concepts for a non-expert audience, so these lines are far from exhaustive and very simplified.

 ## Dependencies and softwares used for:
 - **Sequence visualization**: [AliView](https://ormbunkar.se/aliview/) or a much simpler and faster option [SeaView](http://doua.prabi.fr/software/seaview)